 The first place to look for guidance on bid evaluation requirements is the national Public Procurement Rules of 2004.
 A review of the PPR 2004 finds that there are no specific requirements identified on how to conduct a bid evaluation.
 What the PPR 2004 does require is that after the evaluation has been completed certain documents should be created to document the evaluation process.
-The required documents are: a bid comparison sheet, a recommendation for award, and a bid evaluation report.
+The required documents are: a bid

+Supply Chain Management for Commodity Security: Course Evaluation comparison sheet, a recommendation for award, and a bid evaluation report.

 The other area to look for guidance on bid evaluation requirements is in the public procurement rules of the provincial governments.
-A brief review of provincial public procurement rules finds that the provinces provide general guidance on evaluating bids which generally follow best practices in terms of encouraging competition, documenting the process and promoting transparency.
+Later in this session we will be looking at both the national and provincial public procurement rules and regulations in more detail, but at this point a brief review of provincial public procurement rules finds that (review Punjab and other provincial procurement rules to identify any bid evaluation requirements) the provinces have established some requirements for evaluating bids.
+These requirements identify procedures that generally follow best practices in terms of encouraging competition, documenting the process and promoting transparency.